Jérôme Choquette: Parti National Populaire

 In September 1975, Choquette resigned as Minister of Education over differences in language policy.
 He wanted stricter enforcement of the requirement that children whose parents were not educated in English be educated in French.
 He repeatedly refused the entreaties of Maurice Bellemare that he take over the leadership of the Union Nationale party.

 On December 14, 1975, he founded the Parti National Populaire with Fabien Roy, a member of the National Assembly who had been expelled from the Ralliement créditiste du Québec.
 Choquette was confirmed as leader of the party at a party congress on October 24, 1976.
 He was defeated in Outremont in the November 1976 Quebec election.

 Choquette resigned from the PNP on March 29, 1977, and rejoined the Liberal Party on January 16, 1978.

 Municipal politics

 Choquette restarted his law career in 1976.
 From 1983 to 1991, he served as mayor of the Montreal suburb of Outremont.

 In 1993, he began a campaign for the leadership of the Civic Party of Montreal, a municipal political party in Montreal, but later withdrew from the race and founded the Parti des Montréalais (Montrealers’ Party).
-As leader of that party, he was an unsuccessful candidate for mayor of Montreal in 1994.
+As leader of that party, he was an unsuccessful candidate for mayor of Montreal in 1994, placing third with 13% of the vote.